Benedixtus/moon_phases/README.md

 # moon_phases
-Calculating the phases of the moon
+Calculating the phases of the moon with Javascript functions.